MyaMoeWai/global-electronics-analysis/README.md

 # global-electronics-analysis
-Data analysis and dashboard for a global electronics retailer
+Data analysis and dashboard for a global electronics retailer.